CHAPTER 4: WORK, WORKERS AND ORGANIZATIONS

 Equity Theory.
 This theory suggests that motivated behavior is a form of exchange in which individuals employ an internal balance sheet in determining what to do.
 It predicts that people will choose the alternative they perceive as fair.
 The components of equity theory are inputs, outcomes, comparisons, and results.
 Inputs are the attributes the individual brings to the situation and the activities required (investments and costs).
 Outcomes are what the individual receives from the situation.
 The comparisons are between the ratio of outcomes to inputs and some standard.
-Results are the behaviors and attitudes that flow from the comparison.19 In Adams's application of the theory to organizations, the comparison is with co-workers.
+Results are the behaviors and attitudes that flow from the comparison.13 In Adams's application of the theory to organizations, the comparison is with co-workers.
 But other standards of comparison, including oneself in a previous situation, seem equally probable.
 The idea is that people look at their inputs and the payoff they receive and compare the latter with what they think their comparison standard is getting.
-If a state of equity exists – that is, if they perceive the situation as in balance (fair) 7nd
+If a state of equity exists – that is, if they perceive the situation to be in balance (fair) and

-When, however, inputs are seen as too great relative to outcomes, under–reward inequity is experienced.
+When inputs are seen as too great relative to outcomes, under–reward inequity is experienced.
 To remove this inequity people can: (1) reduce their inputs (actually or perceptually), (2) increase their outcomes (actually or perceptually), (3) change their comparison standard, or (4) leave the situation.
 If outcomes are too great compared with inputs, a state of over–reward inequity exists.
 To correct this situation the individual may (1) increase inputs, (2) decrease outcomes, or follow step 3 or 4 above.
 Empirical tests of equity theory have in general accorded with predictions regarding over and under reward.
-In addition, perceptions of inequity have been shown to be related to job satisfaction, commitment and turnover considerations.20
+In addition, perceptions of inequity have been shown to be related to job satisfaction, commitment and turnover considerations.14

 But equity theory, at least as stated by Adams, contains several unsolved problems.
 Little is known, for example, about how people select a comparison standard.
 It is also difficult to define inputs and outcomes.
-How people combine inputs and outcomes and how these factors change over time are likewise unexplained.21
+How people combine inputs and outcomes and how these factors change over time are likewise unexplained.15

 Also, the definition of equity employed by individuals has been challenged.
-Salaried employees have been found to prefer equality rather than equity; hourly employees prefer equity.22 In some cases, people follow a winner–take–all strategy.
+Salaried employees have been found to prefer equality rather than equity; hourly employees prefer equity.16 In some cases, people follow a winner–take–all strategy.
 Finally, equity ratios and resolution strategies have been found to vary with culture, family orientation, and personal values.